tencent-quantum-lab/3T/README.md

 This particular work was done using GROMACS 2021.3 (other versions may work as well, but have not been tested).
 Download link and installation instructions are available here: <br />
 &ensp;https://manual.gromacs.org/documentation/2021.3/download.html <br />
 &ensp;https://manual.gromacs.org/2021.3/install-guide/index.html
+Or if you'd like, you can try the convenient option `conda install -c bioconda gromacs` for this installation.

 ## Contact